prog108/beewareGUI/README.md

 # beewareGUI

+I uploaded two main files: one(Main_for_windows) that you can run in Windows(for example from Visual Studio Code) simply by choossing: "Run Or Debug..." and "Run Python File".
+Second file is Main_for_android.
+To run it, you must follow the instructions below.

 A GUI made with beeware, android ready, usefull app to mark bills.

 1)        First of all check version of Python you will work with.